Your account | Cart Cart

 Cryptographic Keys

-UMove will replace the computer's cryptographic keys with the keys from the source computer.
-This includes the master keys for the Encrypting File System (EFS) and Protected Storage.
-(Protected Storage stores passwords for e-mail, web, and dial-up access.)
+U-Move will replace the computer's cryptographic keys with the keys from the source computer.
+This includes the master keys for the Encrypting File System (EFS), DPAPI, and Protected Storage.
+(Protected Storage stores user passwords for e-mail, web, and VPN access.)
+All private certificate keys are loaded, including those marked non-exportable.

 File and Registry Security